 Our study confirms that most early OASI beneficiaries do not have a severe health problem.
-We find, however, that almost half of early beneficiaries have a health problem and that 22 percent report impairments that are sufficiently serious that they appear to limit or prevent work.
+We find, however, that almost half of early beneficiaries have a health problem and that 22% report impairments that are sufficiently serious that they appear to limit or prevent work.
 We also find that OASI beneficiaries who report severe health problems have lower lifetime earnings and are more dependent on Social Security benefits than are other beneficiaries.
-Furthermore, those impaired indi,, viduals are disproportionately represented among lower-income beneficiaries in general and are more likely to be poor or near-poor than their healthy contemporaries.
+Furthermore, these impaired individuals are disproportionately represented among lower-income beneficiaries in general and are more likely to be poor or near-poor than their healthy contemporaries.
 They have smaller amounts of financial assets and are less likely to have health insurance coverage.
 In general, OASI beneficiaries with the most severe health problems experience the most adverse economic circumstances.
 We estimate that some of those beneficiaries would qualify for disability benefits under SSA medical criteria, although substantial numbers of those who would qualify medically-most of whom are women-are not insured for disability benefits.

+II.
 Health and Beneficiary Status of Persons Aged 62-64: An Overview

 The measurement of health status poses both conceptual and practical issues, especially when dealing with a large, heterogeneous population.
-We use several health and disability measures to assess different levels of impairment severity (see Box 1).
+We use several health and disability measures to assess different levels of impairment severity.
 First, we make a basic distinction between healthy individuals and those having one or more health problems.
 Ultimately, we subdivide those with health problems into three categories.
 Two of those categories are modified versions of Census Bureau measures, and the third involves a statistical model developed at SSA.
 Initially, we divide persons with health problems into two groups: those with severe disabilities and those with lesser impairments.
-The two measures are multivariate; that is, they do not rely on a single survey question (for example, "Does [your] health or condition limit the kind or amount of work [you] can do?").
-Using those measures, we define persons with a health problem to include those who report either health-related work limitations or any of the following characteristics: self-reported fair or poor health; a recent hospital stay; use of a wheelchair; use of a cane for 6 months or longer; a developmental, mental, or emotional disability; difficulty with a functional activity; difficulty with an activity of daily living (ADL); difficulty with an instrumental activity of daily living (IADL); or difficulty with housework.
-The designation "severely disabled" is similarly comprehensive but involves more stringent criteria such as being prevented from working or being unable to perform a basic functional task, an ADL, or an IADL.6 These health-status groups are based on modified versions of Census Bureau definitions em,, ployed in SIPP publications (McNeil 1993).7
+The two measures are multivariate; that is, they do not rely on a single survey question (e.g., "Does [your] health or condition limit the kind or amount of work [you] can do?").
+Using those measures, we define those with a health problem to include persons who report either health-related work limitations or any of the following characteristics: self-reported fair or poor health; a recent hospital stay; use of a wheelchair; use of a cane for six months or longer; a developmental, mental, or emotional disability; difficulty with a functional activity; difficulty with an activity of daily living (ADL); difficulty with an instrumental activity of daily living (IADL); or difficulty with housework.
+The designation "severely disabled" is similarly comprehensive but involves more stringent criteria such as being prevented from working or being unable to perform a basic functional task, an ADL, or an IADL.5 These health-status groups are based on modified versions of Census Bureau definitions employed in SIPP publications (McNeil 1993).6

-Finally, a statistical model is used to classify persons with impairments that meet SSA's definition of disability, an exacting medical standard that identifies individuals with the most severe impairments.
-In this paper, those individuals are designated "Simulated SSA Disabled."
-Estimates from Dwyer and others (2001) in Table 1 suggest that at least in terms of conventional activity limitations, the Simulated SSA Disabled are similar to allowed disability applicants.
-Moreover, as expected, both groups are much more impaired than nonapplicants.
+Finally, a statistical model is used to estimate those with impairments that meet SSA's definition of disability, an exacting medical standard that identifies individuals with the most severe impairments.7 In this paper, those individuals are designated "Simulated SSA Disabled."
+Estimates from Dwyer and others (2000) in Table 1 suggest that, at least in terms of conventional